Online voting in union elections

 Oops, something is wrong, we can't download the ebook.

-More and more companies are opting for online voting for their union elections.
-Online voting is particularly useful in companies with a geographically dispersed workforce.
-And, in the context of the pandemic, it allows us to comply with the recommendation to limit interpersonal contacts and travel without undermining workers' rights.
+More and more companies are turning to online voting for their union elections.
+Online voting is particularly useful for companies with a geographically dispersed workforce.
+Additionally, in the context of the pandemic, it helps limit in-person contact and travel while ensuring workers’ rights are upheld.

-The use of online voting in election processes for workers' representatives is not new.
-Already in 2015, the Social Court of Madrid ruled in favor of telematic voting.
-The ruling, dated September 21, clarifies that the use of this technology is lawful as long as the security of the vote and the anonymity of the voters are guaranteed.
+The use of online voting in the election of employee representatives is not new.
+As early as 2015, a Madrid labor court ruled in favor of electronic voting.
+The ruling, issued on September 21, clarified that using this technology is legal as long as the security of the vote and the anonymity of voters are guaranteed.

-Union elections can be very controversial.
-That is why it is important to have a provider that provides all the guarantees, thus avoiding unwanted challenges.
-At the very least, two important aspects must be taken care of: duly guaranteeing the identity of voters and ensuring data integrity.
-The first aspect refers to the electronic identification process, which in Europe is regulated by the Electronic Identification Regulation (REU 910/2014) and its Technical Security Specifications (REU 1502/2015).
-The second points to the issuance of voting certificates admissible at trial as documentary evidence in the event of a challenge.
+Union elections can be highly contested, so it’s crucial to work with a provider that offers all necessary guarantees to prevent unwanted disputes.
+At a minimum, two key aspects must be ensured: verifying voter identity and safeguarding data integrity.
+The first aspect refers to the electronic identification process, which is regulated in many jurisdictions by electronic identification laws and security standards.
+The second aspect involves issuing verifiable voting certificates that can serve as documentary evidence in the event of a dispute.

-If you are looking for an online voting service for union elections in your company, make sure that your provider meets these two requirements.
+If you are looking for an online voting service for your company's union elections, make sure your provider meets these two essential requirements.

 What other technical aspects are important?

-Another important aspect when implementing telematic voting in our organization is the protection of personal data.
-The company, through the polling station, must provide the online voting service provider with the labor census.
-To do this, it is important to sign an Access Agreement under the terms established by the General Data Protection Regulation of the European Union (GDPR) and the Organic Law 3/2018 on the Protection of Personal Data and Guarantee of Digital Rights.
+Another critical factor when implementing online voting is the protection of personal data.
+The company, through the electoral board, must provide the online voting service provider with the employee census.
+To do so, it is important to establish a Data Processing Agreement in compliance with international data protection regulations, such as the GDPR in the European Union or equivalent frameworks in other regions.

-At Kuorum we have been organizing secure online voting for more than five years.
-If you need support with the organization of your online union elections, contact us without obligation.
+At Kuorum, we have been organizing secure online elections for over a decade.
+If you need support in setting up your union elections, contact us anytime - no commitment required.

 Share